-For this reason, the landlord's application for a Monetary Order for unpaid rent is dismissed with leave to reapply.
+For this reason, the landlord's application for a Monetary Order naming Tenant W.W. as a respondent is dismissed with leave to reapply.

 As the landlord was partially successful in this application, I find that the landlord is entitled to recover the \$100.00 filing fee paid for this application.